 TYROs are run as trials, which means you drive through pairs of sticks or canes, known as ‘gates’, that define the route.
 This involves precision driving, where competitors attempt to navigate their vehicle through a dozen gates without touching any of them or stopping.
 Please note that one ‘shunt’ ie. one reverse manoeuvre, is allowed for long wheel based vehicle per section.
 If the section is completed without stopping or touching a cane, the driver gets a ‘clear’ which is zero points.
 This is not a timed event, and the winner is the driver who scores the lowest points.

-Trophies are typically awarded for two classes, one for qualified drivers and one for unqualified drivers.
+Trophies are typically awarded for two classes, one for qualified drivers and one for unqualified drivers – modified vehicles are allowed, but will be in a separate class.

 Please note, the type of terrain used for a TYRO must not risk damage to the underside or bodywork of competing vehicles, and contours may not exceed 50% (1 in 2) fore and aft gradient, 25% (1 in 4) transverse gradient, or have water sections deeper than 0.3 metres.